Are you ready to explore how Ocean Insight can help you unlock the unknown?

 Thanks to the spectrometer I can easily measure the cataracts in five seconds.

 Eye lens tissue will fluoresce when briefly illuminated with UV light, with cloudy and normal lenses producing different spectral signatures (“fingerprints”).
-Ocean Insight provided the researchers with an affordable, simple to use and flexible spectroscopy system to safely and reliably assess glycation in patients.
-Quantitative measurements can be performed easily and within seconds, with results available immediately.
-The spectral data also provides more detailed information on cataract development, helping clinicians prescribe more accurate treatments.
+Ocean Insight provided the researchers with an affordable, simple to use and modular spectroscopy system to safely and reliably assess glycation in patients participating in a research study.
+The clinical researchers performed quantitative measurements easily, with preliminary results available immediately.
+The spectral data* provided more detailed information on cataract development, in addition to other clinical diagnostic methods.

 Even though cataracts develop slowly, over time they will lead to visual impairment and blindness.
-This is a preventable cause of blindness that simpler, more accessible diagnostic tools could address.
-As the Ghent research team prepares for the next phase of its life-changing experimentation and discovery, Ocean Insight will provide ongoing service, support and systems to meet their needs.
+Working with the Ghent research team may lead to finding solutions for a preventable cause of blindness that simpler and more accessible diagnostic tools could address.
+As the Ghent research team prepares for the next phase of its life-changing experimentation and discovery, Ocean Insight will continue providing expertise, support and systems to meet their needs.

-From health issues associated with aging populations to the growing demand for faster, more accurate diagnostic tools, Ocean Insight partners with biomedical researchers to provide analytical instrumentation and application insight that’s simpler, smarter and more robust with each successive generation.
+From health issues associated with aging populations to the growing demand for faster, more accurate diagnostic tools, Ocean Insight partners with researchers to provide analytical tools and application insight that’s simpler, smarter and more robust with each successive generation.